-Grant Manon is a sophomore majoring in Economic Consulting and Public Policy.
+Grant Manon is a junior majoring in Finance, Economic Consulting, and Public Policy.

 Grant is a Wells Scholar, a member of the Hutton Honors College, and a part of the Kelley School of Business Honors Program.
-He served as the Director of Finance for the Teter Quad Student Government Board of Programming his freshman year.
-Grant was also an IUSA intern and director his freshman year.
-He is a member of the Kelley School of Business activism group, Trockman Microfinance Initiative, serving as the Career Development Director, and the Indiana University Ethics Bowl Team.
+Grant coordinates a cooking club at the Bloomington Boys and Girls club, serves as the Public Relations Consultant for Trockman Microfinance Initiative, a Kelley School of Business activism and philanthropy group, and is the team captain of the Indiana University Ethics Bowl Team.
 During his freshman year, the Ethics Bowl team won the 2012 Central States Regional, and placed in the top eight at the national competition.
-In the summer of 2012, Grant studied abroad at the London School of Economics and Political Science.
-Grant also volunteers at the Bloomington Boy’s and Girl’s Club, organizing a biweekly cooking club.
-Grant is interested in law, political science, and ethics.
-He is currently working on cultural theory research with Kelley School of Business Department of Legal Studies professor Tim Lemper.
+Grant studied abroad at the London School of Economics and Political Science.
+Grant is interested in finance, strategy, and ethics.
+He is currently working on an international finance book with Kelley School of Business Department of Business Economics and Public Policy professor Andreas Hauskrecht.
+He has previously researched cultural theory topics with Kelley School of Business Department of Legal Studies professor Timothy Lemper.
+Grant is also a member of the Kelley School of Business Consulting Workshop.
+Grant interned at GEICO in Tucson, Arizona last summer.

 Grant graduated as valedictorian from East Noble High School, where he was a varsity member of the tennis team, being named to the Academic All-State First Team in his senior year.
 He was president of the Speech and Debate team, winning eighth place in Congress his junior year, and third place his senior year.
 He was the captain of the Academic Superbowl Science team and a participant on the Junior Engineering Technical Society team that earned the top division score in Indiana.
 He was a member of the Spanish club and part of the team that got first in the state Spanish Trivia competition.
 He was the treasurer of Bi-Phy-Chem, winning team first-place awards in Science Olympiad events, and an individual first place in the Problem Solving exam at the Indiana Academy of Science competition.
 He was also a member of the National Honor Society and Interact Club, winning a Rotary Youth Leadership Award.
 He also served as a mentor to freshman.
 Finally, he was a youth advisor to the Kendallville City Council for two years, and the president of the Kendallville Mayor’s Youth Advisory Council.